Unraveling Secrets: Mia’s Emotional Journey

 I can write here at home, and I will try to later.
 But it isn’t the same as getting out.

 Even now my personal work ethic won’t let me rest.
 Hmm.
-I have noticed that this same work ethic doesn’t ensure I clean the house as often as I should.
+I have noticed that this same work ethic doesn’t guarantee I clean the house as often as I should.
 I am “good” in my aloneness.
 But I still want to be included in something.
-Even if it is just being a part-time writer and greeter for the morning regulars at a cafe downtown
+Even if it is just being a part-time writer and greeter for the morning regulars at a cafe downtown.

 My Christmas mood- now and then